 The TECH Lab is thrilled to welcome Kamila as our new Artist in Residence for the fall!
 Kamila will be in the lab from October-December to teach teens about audio journalism and how to create and produce podcasts.

-Kamila recently received her M.S. in Journalism for Columbia Journalism School where she concentrated on environmental and national politics radio reporting.
-Before that, she lived in the capital of Poland working for the country’s National Public Radio.
-This past summer she spent her time at the WNYC, the New York Public Radio, producing for the Brian Lehrer Show.
-Currently, Kamila is an radio freelancer in the greater Montana and Northern Wyoming area.
+Kamila recently received her M.S. in Journalism from Columbia Journalism School, focused on environmental and national politics radio reporting.
+Before that, she lived in Warsaw, Poland, where she worked for Polish National Public Radio.
+Last summer she spent her time at New York Public Radio WYNC as a producer for the Brian Lehrer Show.
+Currently, Kamila is a radio freelancer in the greater Montana and Northern Wyoming area.

 Artist in Residence Workshops

 Tuesdays, 5:30-6:30 pm, TECH Lab

 Starting in October, Kamila will be holding weekly workshops to teach teens audio, technical, and reporting skills.
 Teens will learn:

 - Basic recording skills with hand held recorders and phones

 - How to write for the ear